Hemiandrus

 Hemiandrus is a genus of wētā in the family Anostostomatidae.
 In New Zealand they are known as ground wētā due to their burrowing lifestyle.
 Hemiandrus wētā are nocturnal, and reside in these burrows during the day.
 Ground wētā seal the entrance of their burrow during the day with a soil plug or door so that their burrow is concealed.
 Ground wētā adults are smaller than other types of wētā, with the unusual trait of having either long or short ovipositors, depending on the species.
 The name of this genus comes from this trait as hemi- mean half and -andrus means male, as the species where the female has a short ovipositor can sometimes be mistaken for a male.
 This genus has a diverse diet, depending on the species.

 Taxonomy

 The genus Hemiandrus was originally described by Kjell Ander in 1938.
 In 2024 a new genus was created (Anderus) reducing Hemiandrus to eleven described species.
+Five more species were described in 2026.
 Hemiandrus is one of the most species rich genera of the New Zealand Anostostomatidae, and sister to two Australian genera (Penalva and the winged Exogryllacis).
 Ten undescribed species of this genus are said to be in Australia, however molecular genetic analyses show that these taxa represent a separate lineage, therefore their Australasian distribution is under debate.